Why an Energy-Efficient Residence Can

 Symptoms of VOC Exposure

 Some people are more sensitive to VOCs than others.
-The EPA says symptoms of VOC exposure include:
+The EPA says symptoms of VOC exposure involve:

 • Irritated eyes, nose or throat